-- Reunite the City with the Northeastern Waterfront by establishing policies to realize the waterfront's potential as a focal point for recreation, as well as civic and commercial activities for the enjoyment of San Franciscans and all Bay Area residents; - · Increase public use and enjoyment of San Francisco Bay and the waterfront through the completion of a system of integrated public parks, plazas, pier public access areas and promenades;

-Enable the reuse of certain existing piers in the Northeastern Waterfront for public trust uses, as cargo shipping maritime activities are consolidated in the Southern Waterfront;

-- More precisely define for the public, governmental agencies and project sponsors the circumstances under which fill or change in use of water, land or structures along the San Francisco waterfront would be consistent with the McAteer-Petris Act and the Bay Plan; - Reconcile the BCDC policies and the policies in the Port's Waterfront Land Use Plan, including its Design & Access Element, and the City's General Plan to provide an efficient project review and permit process that is integrated with project reviews conducted by the City and Port; - Restore and preserve significant areas of open water along the shoreline by removing selected piers; - · Create and preserve a pattern of open water basins along the waterfront; - Restrict the placement of new fill in open water areas to minor amounts needed to improve public access and shoreline appearance and accommodate permissible water-oriented uses; - · Support maritime cargo shipping, fisheries, ferries, excursion boats and other maritime navigation uses of the waterfront consistent with the San Francisco Bay Area Seaport Plan;
+- Reunite the City with the Northeastern W waterfront by establishing policies to realize the waterfront's potential as a focal point for recreation, as well as civic and commercial activities for the enjoyment of San Franciscans and all Bay Area residents; - Increase public use and enjoyment of San Francisco Bay and the waterfront through the completion of a system of integrated public parks, plazas, pier public access areas and promenades; - Improve the climate resilience of the San Francisco waterfront by enabling projects that help prepare for sea level rise and increased frequency and intensity of coastal flooding; - Enable the rehabilitation and reuse of certain existing piers in the Northern astern Waterfront for public trust uses, as cargo shipping maritime activities are consolidated in the Southern Waterfront; - More precisely define for the public, governmental agencies and project sponsors the circumstances under which fill or change in use of water, land or structures along the San Francisco waterfront would be consistent with the McAteer-Petris Act and the Bay Plan; - Reconcile the Align BCDC policies and the policies in the Port's Waterfront Land Use Plan, including its Design & Access Element, and the City's General Plan to provide an efficient project review and permit process that is integrated with project reviews conducted by the City and Port; - Restore and preserve significant areas of open water along the shoreline by removing selected piers; - Create and preserve a pattern of open water basins along the waterfront; - Restrict the placement of new fill in open water areas to minor amounts needed to improve public access and shoreline appearance and accommodate permissible wateroriented uses; - Support maritime cargo shipping, fisheries, ferries, excursion boats and other mari- time navigation uses of the waterfront consistent with the San Francisco Bay Area Seaport Plan; - Protect existing views and create new views and vistas of San Francisco Bay from the shoreline;

-- Protect existing views and create new views and vistas of San Francisco Bay from the shoreline; - Provide for and guide development of existing piers not otherwise designated for removal for uses consistent with the Public Trust Doctrine and the Port's legislative trust grant; and opment along the San Francisco waterfront.
+- Provide for and guide development of existing piers not otherwise designated for removal for uses consistent with the Public Trust Doctrine and the Port's legislative trust grant; and - Protect and enhance waterfront historic structures.

+In sum, the Special Area Plan, together with the McAteer-Petris Act and the Bay Plan, facilitates non-maritime, maritime, commercial and recreational shoreline development along the San Francisco waterfront.
 The goals above, as embodied in this plan, will benefit the citizenry of the entire Bay Area, while also promoting the viability and success of public trust uses along the waterfront.
 In this unique urban setting the San Francisco waterfront will be reborn with a vibrant mix of uses, which highlights its historic maritime character, oriented to the spectacular Bay.